green-leafed plant

 Better Practices.
 Better Prices.
 Better Lives.

-eko·kotton works directly with smallholder cotton farmers and cooperatives across East Africa building the skills, systems, and market connections that turn good cotton into a reliable livelihood.
+eko·kotton works directly with smallholder cotton farmers and cooperatives across East Africa, building the skills, systems, and market connections that turn good organic cotton into a reliable livelihood.

 The Farmer at the Centre